Automata Learning from Preference and Equivalence Queries: The Algorithm

-We are now ready to describe \ouralgorithm{} (Algorithm \ref{alg:pref-demo}) in terms of the previously discussed components.
+We now describe \ouralgorithm{} (Algorithm~\ref{alg:pref-demo}) in terms of the previously discussed components.
 In order to make a symbolic hypothesis, \ouralgorithm{} must first obtain a \textit{unified, closed, and consistent} $\obstable$.
-In order to perform closed and consistency checks, the table must first be unified.
-Therefore, \ouralgorithm{} must \textit{symbolically fill} $\obstable$ by using preference queries, perform unification to obtain a unified table, and then it must check whether the unified table is closed and consistent.
-If the unified table is not closed or not consistent, then the algorithm expands the table by performing preference queries followed by unification until the table becomes unified, closed, and consistent.
-Closed and consistency checks follow standard \lstar{}.
+To perform closed and consistency checks, the table must be unified.
+Therefore, \ouralgorithm{} must \textit{symbolically fill} $\obstable$ by asking preference queries and performing unification to obtain a unified table.
+If the unified table is not closed or not consistent, then the table is alternately expanded and symbolically filled until the table becomes unified, closed, and consistent.

-\textbf{\textsc{SymbolicFill}} \ A symbolic fill (1) creates fresh variables for missing entries in $\obstable$, (2) performs required preference queries, and (3) performs unification.
-If a sequence $s\cdot e\in (S\cup (S\cdot \Sigma^I))\cdot E$ does not have a variable associated with it in the context $\Gamma$, then a fresh variable $\Gamma[s\cdot e]$ is created.
-A preference query is submitted comparing $s\cdot e$ to every other sequence currently in $S \cup (S\cdot \Sigma^I)\cdot E$.
-Once every sequence in $S \cup (S\cdot \Sigma^I)\cdot E$ has a variable, and once the preference queries have been completed, unification is performed. \textsc{SymbolicFill} is called on lines 2, 10, and 4, inside the function \textsc{MakeClosedAndConsistent}.
+\textbf{\textsc{SymbolicFill}} \ A symbolic fill (Algorithm~\ref{alg:efficient-symbolic-fill-abbrv} and Appendix Algorithm \ref{alg:efficient-symbolic-fill} and \ref{alg:symbolic-fill}) (\emph{i}) creates fresh variables for empty entries in the table, (\emph{ii}) asks preference queries, and (\emph{iii}) performs unification.
+If a sequence $s\cdot e\in(S\cup(S\cdot\Sigma^I))\cdot\,E$ does not have an associated variable in the context $\Gamma$, then a fresh variable $\Gamma[s\cdot e]$ is created.
+Preference queries are executed to obtain the total preordering of $(S \cup (S\cdot \Sigma^I))\cdot E$.
+In our implementation, we use preference queries in place of comparisons in randomized quicksort and linear merge.
+Once every sequence in $(S \cup (S\cdot \Sigma^I))\cdot E$ has a variable, and once the preference queries have been completed, unification is performed. \textsc{SymbolicFill} is called on lines 2, 4 (in \textsc{MakeClosedAndConsistent}), and 7 (in \textsc{ProcessCex}.).
+Unification is shown in Appendix Algorithm~\ref{alg:unification-a}.